Skip to main content

 Check your UC San Diego email account often

 The Financial Aid and Scholarships Office may ask you for additional documents after you file your FAFSA.
-Check your UC San Diego email account often, and make sure you submit any additional documents or clear any FAFSA rejects by May 1.
+Check your UC San Diego email account often, and make sure you submit any additional documents or clear any FAFSA rejects by the annual document deadline.

 More Information and Help With FAFSA